Jasmine Dickey: Dallas Wings

-Dickey was selected in the Third Round of the 2022 WNBA Draft by the Dallas Wings.
+Dickey was selected in the Third Round of the 2022 WNBA draft by the Dallas Wings.
 She was selected with the 30th pick overall.
 She was the third player ever chosen in the WNBA Draft from Delaware - joining Tyresa Smith and Elena Delle Donne.

+Dickey returned to Dallas for her second season, making the 2023 Opening Night roster.
+On June 28, 2023, Dickey was waived from the Wings.

+In July 2024, Dickey signed with Keflavík of the Icelandic Úrvalsdeild kvenna.